idinium96/tf2-automatic/README.md

 Instead of the bot sending trade summary, review offer and messages to you via Steam Chat, this version will let your bot to send it to a different channels in your discord server.

 Screenshots:
-- Trade summary (or live-trades)
+- Trade summary (or live-trades) -
 ![trade-summary](https://user-images.githubusercontent.com/47635037/83710459-5bbf9500-a653-11ea-9391-691a3f1f56f5.PNG)

-- Offer review
+- Offer review (when trade partner sent wrong value/overstocked/etc) -
 ![Offer-review](https://user-images.githubusercontent.com/47635037/83710458-5b26fe80-a653-11ea-96a3-55470bc1f2be.png)

-- Messages
+- Messages (when trade partner send "!message" command -
 ![Messages](https://user-images.githubusercontent.com/47635037/83710455-5a8e6800-a653-11ea-832c-127d6d48b9fd.PNG)

 You can also only set it to send only trade summary, but the others like Offer review and messages to send to Steam Chat.